OrangeDrangon/android-messages-desktop/README.md

 # Install on Archlinux via AUR

-`yay -S android-messages-desktop-bin` or the relevant command in your aur helper.
+`paru -S android-messages-desktop-bin` or the relevant command in your aur helper.

 # Install on MacOS via Homebrew